mattkatz/cc-pypa-poetry-mkdocs/docs/tutorial.md

 ### Check result

+#### GitHub

-After pushing your code to GitHub, goto GitHub web page, navigate to your repo, then click on actions link, you should find screen like this:
+After pushing your code to your remote repo, go to the web page of your repo and if it is GitHub, then click on actions link, you should find screen like this:

 ![](http://images.jieyu.ai/images/202104/20210419170304.png)